smartos > Bhyve-ready NetBSD Images

 I've put together some bhyve images of NetBSD for use with MNX Triton Datacenter and SmartOS.
 They include a pre-configured cloud-init and should be fairly well integrated with Triton.

-Images are available for NetBSD 9.3 and contain the following:
+The latest images are available for NetBSD 10.1 and contain the following:

 - Base OS install, plus compiler and headers, plus man pages on a 10GB image.